wnet500/UE_prediction_model/README.md

 > `features_details.csv` consists of features, description, type and details

-> `UE_sample_data.csv` shows the examples of the datasets used for modeling (note: this is not real patients' dataset)
+> `UE_sample_data.csv` shows the examples of the datasets used for modeling (Note that this is not real patients' dataset)

 ## python_code